ait-testbed/attackmate/docs/source/configuration/remote_config.rst

       playbook_path: path/to/playbook.yml

 .. confval:: url
+   :noindex:

    The base URL of the remote AttackMate REST API.

    :type: str
    :required: True

 .. confval:: username
+   :noindex:

    The username for authentication with the remote AttackMate instance.

    :type: str
    :required: False

 .. confval:: password
+   :noindex:

    The password for authentication with the remote AttackMate instance.

    :type: str
    :required: False

 .. confval:: cafile
+   :noindex:

    The path to a CA certificate file used to verify the remote server's TLS certificate.
 Strongly recommended when connecting over HTTPS.

    :type: str
    :required: False